🛳️ Carnival Cruise Conquest SEA Review

 Cruiser Profile

-We are an early 60s athletic couple who dance and enjoy music and shows, but don’t drink, don’t gamble, and generally don’t participate in organized activities like game shows.
-The ratings categories show what’s important to us.
-Your mileage may be different.
+We are an early 60s athletic couple who dance and enjoy music and shows, but don’t drink, don’t gamble, and generally don’t participate in organized activities like theme nights and game shows.
+We cruise to relax together and get our fun from the gym, sun, and dancing.

 Cruise Profile